KojoK65/Saml-sso-entra-id-lab/README.md

 ---

 ## 📈 What I Learned
-- How to integrate a real SaaS application using SAML SSO
+- How to configure SAML SSO for a SaaS application
-- Where and how to configure SAML URLs in Microsoft Entra
+- Where to enter SAML URLs and manage claims in Microsoft Entra ID
-- How user identity data (claims) is passed during authentication
-- How to assign users to an enterprise app and test the full sign-on process
+- How to assign users and simulate real-world federated login flows